ShozabAbidi10/ResearchTrack_Assignment1/README.md

 rostopic echo /assignment1/position
 ```
 # Note:
-At any stage if there is an error regarding "file not found".
+At any stage if there is an error regarding "No such file or directory found" or any command not executing properly.
 Do the following steps.

-Step 1: Make sure that currently you are in my_ros_ws directory, execute the following command.
+Step 1: Make sure that currently you are in my_ros_ws directory, execute the following command
 ```
 cd devel
 ```